 Brad is an Assistant Coach of debate and PhD candidate in the History of Science at Harvard University.
 He has a BA from Harvard college, where he reached the semifinals of the NDT.
 He is also an assistant coach at Head Royce.

 Maggie is an Assistant Coach of Debate at Harvard University and at Niles North H.S. in IL.
 She debated at Trinity University.
-Maggie is the current Executive Director of Planet Debate, Inc.
+Maggie is the current Executive Director of The Veritas Debate Library.

 The Harvard Debate Council, founded in 1892, is the oldest intercollegiate debate program in the country.
 Among its many accomplishments, Harvard Debate has fielded a team at the National Debate Tournament every year since 1954 – a record of consistency unmatched by any other school.
 Harvard has won the NDT seven times, most recently in 2016, and has received the Rex Copeland Award for the top first-round at-large bid to the NDT for two years running.